dblilienthal/dblilienthal.github.io/index.md

 ## Deep Learning

-I have experience in using deep learning frameworks, such as PyTorch, Keras, and TensorFlow, from prior research, publications, and coursework.
+I have experience using deep learning frameworks, such as PyTorch, Keras, and TensorFlow, from prior research, publications, and coursework.

 *Selected relevant projects*
 - [Python Comment Generator](https://github.com/dblilienthal/Python-Function-Commenter)